Ifthekhar1342/AI-ML-based-project-works/A Vision-based Approach for Intelligent Transport System in Urban Area/README.md

 -  ### Recall-Confidence Curve
 <p align="justify">
 This curve shows how recall differs by adjusting the confidence threshold.
-Higher recall is seen at low confidence threshold (e.g. car, bus).
+Higher recall is seen at a low confidence threshold (e.g. car, bus).
 </p>

 -  ### Confusion Matrix